pedrofolim/devbox/howtos/howto.groovy_gvm_centos6.md

 ### STEP 4: Install Groovy

-Now we can install the latest Groovy, which as of this writing (2014-08-03) is Grrovy 2.3.6.
+Now we can install the latest Groovy, which as of this writing (2014-08-03) is Groovy 2.3.6.

 ```bash
 gvm install groovy